 A good day’s work

 “Lsjbot”, Johansson’s prolific bot, writes around 10,000 Wikipedia articles each day, mostly cataloging obscure animal species, including butterflies and beetles, as well as towns in the Philippines.
-About one-third of his entries are uploaded to the Swedish Wikipedia, while the rest are written in two version of Filipino, his wife’s native tongue.
+About one-third of his entries are uploaded to the Swedish Wikipedia, while the rest are written in two versions of Filipino, his wife’s native tongue.

 Lsjbot’s entries are categorized by Wikipedia as stubs – pages that contain only the most important, basic bits of information.
 This is why his bot works so well for animal species or towns, where it can make sense to automatize the process.
 In fact, if Wikipedia has a chance of reaching its goal of encompassing the sum of the whole human knowledge, it needs bots.
 It needs billions of entries, and this is no task a community of humans can achieve alone, not even one as active and large as Wikipedia.